Guy Hendrix Dyas

 Guy Hendrix Dyas is a British-American production designer known for his collaboration with directors such as Pablo Larraín, Danny Boyle, Christopher Nolan, Ang Lee and Steven Spielberg.

-He grew up in the South of England and graduated with a master's degree in design from The Royal College of Art in London.
+He grew up near Devon in the South of England and graduated with a master's degree in design from The Royal College of Art in London.
 His professional career started in Tokyo as an industrial designer, working for the Sony Corporation.
+He was hired by Sony after winning an international design competition for the next in their line of Walkman products.
+Dyas designed the winning entry, the yellow Walkman Sport.